Publications, Presentations, Interviews

 Joan K. Lippincott, “Student Perspective Video,” an interview with daughter Meg Lippincott shown at the EDUCAUSE Learning Initiative (ELI) Focus Session Being Net Savvy: Developing Skills for a Rapidly Changing World, held in Boulder, CO on Aug.
 15-16, 2007.
-Available from the proceedings page at www.educause.edu/Proceedings/13056.
+Available from the events page at www.educause.edu/events-search/248214.

 Joan K. Lippincott, “Beyond Coexistence: Finding Synergies between Print Content and Digital Information,” Journal of Library Administration, 46:2 (2007).

 Joan K. Lippincott, “Linking the Information Commons to Learning,” Learning Spaces, Diana G. Oblinger (Ed.), (EDUCAUSE, August 2006).
 This EDUCAUSE e-book is freely available at http://www.educause.edu/learningspaces.

 Joan K. Lippincott, “Learning, Engagement and Technology” (preprint version), Student Engagement and Information Literacy, Craig Gibson (Ed.), Chicago: Association of College and Research Libraries, 2006.
 (MS Word Doc)